belug23/city2shape/README.md

 Usage
 -----

-Use the open button to get your sgs file
+Use the open button to get your sgs file.

 Use the (x, y) fields to set the position of you city (The coordinates must be meters as in EPSG:900913)

+Press convert and go check the folder named after the sgs file name in the sgs file directory

 Thanks
 ------